Separation Anxiety In Dogs: Helping our furry friends with se-PAW-ration anxiety when lockdown lifts

 Allow your dog to spend some time greeting and even playing with other dogs in the park on walks.

-If you still feel you need a little more help with training your best friend and dealing with their behavioural needs, then we’d say tails.com is a pretty good place to start.
+If you still feel you need a little more help with dog separation anxiety training to deal with your best friend’s behavioural needs, then we’d say tails.com is a pretty good place to start.
 Here you can find a range of resources and support, particularly in the Puppy Hub section.

 We hope all this helps turns our doggies’ RUFF days of anxiety into a puppy PAWTY in no time!
 After all, the dog days are nearly over!